DanielBallem/platformer/README.md

 - On startup, it converts the new spawn location from local space to world space.
 - Once the player overlaps with the trigger, the checkpoint will get the game mode and officially set a new spawn point.
 ![image](https://github.com/DanielBallem/platformer/assets/33844493/8b8f5de1-a294-497e-895f-1d2cc6ab2ab4)
-This can be useful for big open worlds that require plenty of checkpoints to be used in any order.
-For an ordered checkpoint system, an index can easily be implemented to ensure that only checkpoints of further progress are accounted for.
+This is particularly useful for expansive open worlds where checkpoints can be utilized in any sequence.
+To establish an ordered checkpoint system, implementing an index can ensure that only checkpoints representing further progress are considered

 ## Collectables
 ![image](https://github.com/DanielBallem/platformer/assets/33844493/e5b27e85-03bd-4a95-97a0-4ed8a8effa00)